School apps

 Monitoring of Standards

-Members of the Senior Leadership Team regularly attended Governing Body meetings to brief on their specific areas of responsibility, with Governors both supporting and challenging information given and initiatives to ensure continued progress and use of best practice.
+Members of the Senior Leadership Team regularly attend Governing Body meetings to brief on their specific areas of responsibility, with Governors both supporting and challenging information given and initiatives to ensure continued progress and use of best practice.
 Reports and presentations on a variety of subject areas allow detailed projections on future results, which remain very encouraging.

 Engagement and Challenge

-As governors, we are tasked to focus on the things that matter most for our school.
+As Governors, we are tasked to focus on the things that matter most for our school.

-In support of this, our headteacher and senior leaders regularly brief the board on current issues and underlying trends.
+In support of this, our Headteacher and senior leaders regularly brief the board on current issues and underlying trends.
 There are national benchmarks against which we are judged, and like all schools, we capture enormous amounts of data which this dialogue helps us understand and benchmark:

-• trends over time both within subjects and across specific groups
+• Trends over time both within subjects and across specific groups.

-• comparisons with national data and comparable schools
+• Comparisons with national data and comparable schools.

-• the match between predictions and outcome
+• The match between predictions and outcome.

-• ensuring not only those funds allocated for specific purposes (e.g. Pupil Premium) are being properly spent and that we are able to track impact and outcomes for the young people concerned.
+• Ensuring not only those funds allocated for specific purposes (e.g. Pupil Premium) are being properly spent and that we are able to track impact and outcomes for the young people concerned.

 The regular presentation and analysis of this data helps us engage with the underlying reality and agree with the Headteacher and other Senior leaders on the strategies and interventions necessary to ensure the success of all our students.
 From time to time the Governing Body are required to be involved in disciplinary issues, especially where exclusion is deemed appropriate.